jimmy-zx/kvmdemo/README.md

 ## Tasks

+### Task 1 - VM Escape

-1. There are some buffer overflow vulunerbility in the hypervisor `main.c`.
+There are some buffer overflow vulunerbility in the hypervisor `main.c`.
 Identify this and modify the guest application `guest.S` to force the hypervisor to call the function `exploit()`.
 Running `make run` should result the following string to be printed: